Pulled Pork Recipe (VIDEO)

 Here are the things you will need to make pulled pork in a slow cooker: a large onion, 6-7 lbs of boneless Pork Shoulder Chuck Roast, and a simple homemade pork rub with salt, black pepper, and paprika.

-For the marinade, you’ll need chicken broth, BBQ Sauce (we used Stubb’s Sticky Sweet), liquid smoke, Worcestershire sauce, fresh garlic, and brown sugar.
+For the marinade, you’ll need chicken broth, BBQ Sauce (use homemade Barbecue Sauce or Stubb’s Sticky Sweet storebought), liquid smoke, Worcestershire sauce, fresh garlic, and brown sugar.
 The liquid smoke is optional but does add great smoked pulled pork flavor.

 How to Make Pulled Pork: